SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

   Diagram_](https://mermaid.js.org/syntax/classDiagram.html) is a classic but not typically shown outside your team

-Additionally, you may want to show sequence in diagrams (flowcharts in Mermaid).
+Additionally, in both diagrams and wiki text you may want to show characters difficult to type but available in UNICODE.
-A great resource is UNICODE which has "circled numbers" you can use; each UNICODE symbol is a single character supported in GitHub and most editors.
+"Circled numbers" are an example; each UNICODE symbol is a single character supported in GitHub and most editors.
 Start with [① (circle 1)](https://graphemica.com/%E2%91%A0) and progress to 2 (②), 3 (③), etc. as needed.
 There are other excellent characters you can paste directly into your wiki